Princeton Battle Monument

 The Princeton Battle Monument is located in Princeton, New Jersey, adjacent to Morven and Princeton's borough hall.
-The monument commemorates the January 3, 1777 Battle of Princeton, and depicts General George Washington leading his troops to victory and the death of General Hugh Mercer.
+The monument commemorates the January 3, 1777 Battle of Princeton and depicts General George Washington leading his troops to victory and the death of General Hugh Mercer.
 It stands 50 ft tall and was inspired by carvings on the Arc de Triomphe in Paris.
 Designed to visually anchor the western end of Nassau Street, the monument and its park are a legacy of the City Beautiful movement.

 History

 Design

-An act of Congress on June 8, 1906 appropriated $30,000 to be given to the Princeton Battle Monument Association for the erection of a monument commemorating the Battle of Princeton.
-The association, which dated back to 1887 and included such local notables as Allan Marquand and Moses Taylor Pyne, was required to match the $30,000 with an equal sum raised independently.
+An act of Congress on June 8, 1906, appropriated $30,000 to be given to the Princeton Battle Monument Association for the erection of a monument commemorating the Battle of Princeton.
+The association, which dates back to 1887 and includes such local notables as Allan Marquand and Moses Taylor Pyne, was required to match the $30,000 with an equal sum raised independently.
 On February 24, 1908, having raised the requisite funds, the association commissioned prominent Beaux Arts sculptor Frederick MacMonnies to build the monument.
-The architectural design was done by Thomas Hastings of acclaimed firm Carrère and Hastings.
+The architectural design was done by Thomas Hastings of the acclaimed firm Carrère and Hastings.

-It was difficult to find an appropriate location for the monument and it was first planned for the piece of land at the corner of Mercer and Nassau Streets.
+It was difficult to find an appropriate location for the monument, and it was first planned for the piece of land at the corner of Mercer and Nassau Streets.
 That triangular plot was cleared of buildings in 1913 but ultimately used for the Princeton War Memorial.
 In 1914, a piece of property was donated by the Princeton Inn Company.
 The Inn, which stood on the current location of the Princeton Borough Hall, donated a 500 ft stretch of land between Bayard Lane and Morven, from Stockton Street north to the row of chestnut trees in front of the inn.
-This property provided not only enough space for the monument and a park, but also a highly visible location where the monument could stand at the end of a long vista from Nassau Street.
+This property provided not only enough space for the monument and a park but also a highly visible location where the monument could stand at the end of a long vista from Nassau Street.

 The MacMonnies design is a light-grey bas-relief with George Washington on horseback as the dominant figure.
 Washington is depicted sternly refusing defeat and inspiring his battle-weary troops to victory.
 Beneath Washington is a young woman personifying Liberty, wearing a Phrygian cap and holding a banner to urge the soldiers onward.
 She is flanked by troopers and a drummer boy of the Continental Army.
 Beneath can be seen the death of General Mercer, after whom the local county would be named.
-The structure was originally intended to be bronze and granite, but by 1918 it was decided that Indiana Limestone would be preferable.
+The structure was originally intended to be bronze and granite, but by 1918, it was decided that Indiana Limestone would be preferable.

-The monument, which was carved in situ by the Piccirilli Brothers was completed in 1922 and dedicated by President Warren G. Harding.
-The festivities were marked by a 21-gun salute by the Princeton University Field Artillery ROTC and an invocation by the Right Reverend Paul Matthews, bishop of the Episcopal Diocese of New Jersey.
-The President received an honorary degree of Doctor of Laws from Princeton University the same day.
+The monument, which was carved in situ by the Piccirilli Brothers, was completed in 1922 and dedicated by President Warren G. Harding.
+A 21-gun salute by the Princeton University Field Artillery ROTC and an invocation by the Right Reverend Paul Matthews, bishop of the Episcopal Diocese of New Jersey, marked the festivities.
+The President received an honorary Doctor of Laws degree from Princeton University on the same day.